The Dos and Don’ts of Watering Plants

-Pressurized nozzles are great for washing off driveways and sidewalks, but the spray that they deliver can damage tender foliage and blossoms.
+Pressurized nozzles are great for washing off driveways and sidewalks, but the powerful spray that they deliver can damage tender foliage and blossoms.
 It can also disturb the soil around the roots of a container plant.
 If you don’t have a watering wand, just remove the nozzle from the garden hose, hook the hose into the hanging pot or container, and let the water run out slowly.

 DO use a watering can for houseplants.

 Trying to water a leafy houseplant from a drinking glass or carafe is just asking for water to spill out over the rim and onto your table or windowsill.
-Not only does a watering can’s long spout eliminate spills, but it also allows you to precisely direct water right at the base of the plant even if you’re watering plants that hang overhead.
+Not only does a watering can‘s long spout eliminate spills, but it also allows you to direct water right at the base of the plant even if you’re watering plants that hang overhead.

-DON’T water houseplants with treated softened water.
+DON’T water houseplants with treated, softened water.

 Home water softeners impart sodium into your tap water, which, over time, can negatively affect the mineral makeup of a houseplant’s soil.
 Depending on your plumbing, your water softener may connect only to the hot water faucets or to all the faucets in your home, both hot and cold.
 If it’s the latter (or you aren’t sure), stick to filling your watering can at an outdoor spigot to minimize the amount of sodium you introduce to the soil.

-DO check a soil moisture gauge.
+DO invest in a soil moisture gauge.